BladeScraper-Designs/Horus-X10S-OpenTX/README.md

 -Removed most default images, since they were not useful to me, and especially not for helis :)

+# Model Images for Helicopters can be found in /Images/Model Images.
+Simply put them into your Images folder on your radio's SD Card and you can use it as the image for your model.

 # Follow these steps in order to copy one of my models onto your radio (click image for higher quality):